Taxation of Estates and Gifts

 GST taxes are paid out of the property constituting the GST unless explicitly stated otherwise.
 26 U.S.C. § 2603(b).

-direct skips, divide the amount by 1.4 to find the after-tax amount given, and multiply that by .4 to find the amount of the GST tax.
+If you only know the amount including taxes with direct skips, divide the amount by 1.4 to find the after-tax amount given, and multiply that by .4 to find the amount of the GST tax.

 Gift tax has to be paid on GST tax amounts.

-Gift tax does not have to be paid on gift tax amounts.
+- Gift tax does not have to be paid on gift tax amounts.
 So don't keep adding it up forever, just once.